tsantos84/http-annotation-bundle/README.md

 ```

 * If the request is a JSON/XML content (e.g the headers has application/[json/xml])
-the converter will decode the content and pass it to controller.
+the argument resolvers will decode the content and pass it to controller.

 ```php
 /**